dirtman/ibapi/doc/ibapi.md

 # DESCRIPTION

-ibapi is a command to create, read, update and delete several basic Infoblox object types via the Infoblox WAPI.
-Additionally, it can used to restart Infoblox grid services.
-For more details, invoke the specific OBJECT/OPERATION with the --help|-h option.
-For example:
+ibapi is a command for adding, reading, updating and deleting basic DNS records as well as for managing other Infoblox-specific objects via the Infoblox WAPI.
+Currently supported object types are the DNS records A, Alias, CNAME, and PTR;
+the Infoblox-specific object types fixedaddress, grid and host;
+and the special type "url", which allows you to manipulate any type of Infoblox object.

+Use the ibapi -h/--help option for more details.
+For instance:

+- ibapi -h
 - ibapi host -h
 - ibapi host add -h